 The Twi'lek laughed lightly.
-"Naming conventions are determined by a venerable set of rules--superstitions almost-that transform names into auspicious omens.
+"Naming conventions are determined by a venerable set of rules-superstitions al-most-that transform names into auspicious omens.
 Ven, for example, translates into Basic as 'silver.'
 Nawara would translate roughly as 'speaker' or 'tongue,' either of which suggests a gifted negotiator.
-However, if his name were pronounced as Nawara'ven, because of peculiarities in Rylothean, his name would mean 'tarnished silver.'
+However, if his name were pro-nounced as Nawara'ven, because of peculiarities in Rylothean, his name would mean 'tarnished silver.'
 By changing the pronunciation slightly we retain the correct meaning."

-"I'm impressed."
+"l'm impressed."
 Wedge smiled openly.
 "So, what does my name mean, the way you pronounce it?"

 The Twi'lek shrugged.
-"There is no good, direct translation of foreign names, but Wedgan'tilles comes close to 'slayer of stars."
+"There is no good, direct transla-tion of foreign names, but Wedgan'tilles comes close to 'slayer of stars.'"